linndfors/Text-summarization/README.md

-# LSA based extractive text summarization
+# LSA based Extractive Text Summarization

 ## What is it?
 This is **LSA based Extractive Text Summarization project**.
 You can use it to extract n most important sentences from the given text.
 The algorithms behind it - **TF-IDF** for text vectorization and **Singular Value Decomposition** to extract the most important information from the matrix.
 If you want to find out more about these approaches - check **Literature Overview**.